Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

 where $C_v$, $v_g$, and $\lambda$ are the systems' volumetric specific heat, average group velocity, and mean free path.
 This demonstrates that, if there are no hydrodynamic effects in the phonon scattering, we can relate the macroscopic HCACF of a system to the autocorrelation function of individual excitations of individual phonon modes.

-In MD simulations the HCACF is computed from the collective excitation of all phonon modes.
+In MD simulations, the HCACF is computed from the collective excitation of all phonon modes.
 The result above shows that we can interpret the macroscopic HCACF by examining the contribution from individual phonon modes and scattering processes alone, without the need to consider a collective excitation.
+This provides the formal theoretical footing for the ray tracing model that follows, but before moving on to the ray tracing model, we make note of several insights that can be obtained from the analysis above.

+The HCACF obtained from the MD simulations includes contributions from acoustic and optical phonons with a range of different frequencies, MFPs, group velocities, and directions of travel.
+It can be tempting to interpret the integrated HCACF as a cumulative distribution function of phonon contributions to thermal conductivity, but this is not the case and masks phenomena that arise from the stochastic nature of phonon scattering.
+This can be understood by considering the stochastic model for thermal conductivity of a bulk grey medium, where all phonons have the same \emph{average} lifetime $\overline{\theta}$, but the lifetime $\theta$ of every individual phonon is random.
+The HCACF in Eq.~\eqref{eq:ave} decays exponentially over a correlation time equal to $\overline{\theta}$, so the cumulative thermal conductivity distribution over \emph{correlation} time $\tau$ is

+which is plotted in blue in Fig.~\ref{fig:stochastic-model-bulk}(c).
+However, not all phonons contribute equally to this.
+As can be seen from Eq.~\eqref{eq:C}, the contribution that an occupancy fluctuation makes to the thermal conductivity is proportional to its lifetime squared, meaning that the rare long-lived occupancy fluctuations in the tail of the Poisson distribution contribute considerably more to heat transport than the more numerous short-lived fluctuations.
+Using this we can compute the cumulative thermal conductivity distribution over phonon \emph{lifetimes}, $\theta$, as